Jimwall0/atlas-simple_shell/README.md

 # Simple Shell

-This is a two week project, for "Atlas School," where my partner, Tsimmuaj, and I build our own version of the BASH shell.
+This is a two week project, for "Atlas School," where we built our own version of the BASH shell.
 For this school project we are expected to learn about:

 - How a shell works
+- How to create proccesses and what are proccess IDs
+- How to suspend proccesses until another finishes
-- What are process IDs
+- What are environment variables and how to manipulate them
--
+- How does the shell use the `PATH` to find programs
+- How to execute another program

+With the addition of these new topics and skills there came new challenges that we had to work around.
+Some of those challenges were how to split the interactive and non-interactive modes, how to utilize the `PATH` in our own shell, learning more about a good README page, and more.
+We also needed to learn about system calls and how to use them and input additional arguments into them from our own shell to work.
-In this README you will read how to utilize it and it's functionality.
+<br>In this README you will read how to utilize it and it's functionality.

 ## The Shell